openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Inclusion Information

-WARNING: Service button S **must NOT be used** when module is connected to 110-230V power supply.

-  * Connect module to power supply (with temperature sensor connected - if purchased),
-  * Enable add/remove mode on main controller
-  * Auto-inclusion (works for about 5 seconds after connected to power supply) or
-  * **110V-230V power supply: **Press push button I1 three times within 3 seconds (3 times change switch state within 3 seconds)
-  * **24V SELV: **Press service button **S** for more than 2 seconds.

-**NOTE1:** For auto-inclusion procedure, first set main controller into inclusion mode and then connect module to power supply.

-**NOTE2:** When connecting temperature sensor to module that has already been included, you have to exclude module first.
-Switch off power supply,connect the sensor and re-include the module.
+<p&gtWARNING: Service button S <strong&gtmust NOT be used</strong&gt when module is connected to 110-230V power supply.</p&gt <ul&gt<li&gtConnect module to power supply (with temperature sensor connected - if purchased),</li&gt <li&gtEnable add/remove mode on main controller</li&gt <li&gtAuto-inclusion (works for about 5 seconds after connected to power supply) or</li&gt <li&gt<strong&gt110V-230V power supply: </strong&gtPress push button I1 three times within 3 seconds (3 times change switch state within 3 seconds)</li&gt <li&gt<strong&gt24V SELV: </strong&gtPress service button <strong&gtS</strong&gt for more than 2 seconds.</li&gt </ul&gt<p&gt<strong&gtNOTE1:</strong&gt For auto-inclusion procedure, first set main controller into inclusion mode and then connect module to power supply.</p&gt <p&gt<strong&gtNOTE2:</strong&gt When connecting temperature sensor to module that has already been included, you have to exclude module first.
+Switch off power supply,connect the sensor and re-include the module.</p&gt

 ### Exclusion Information

-WARNING: Service button S **must NOT be used** when module is connected to 110-230V power supply.

-  * Connect module to power supply
-  * Bring module within maximum 1 meter (3 feet) of the main controller
-  * Enable add/remove mode on main controller
-  * **110V-230V power supply:** Press push button **I1** five times within 3 seconds (5 times change switch state within 3 seconds) in the first 60 seconds after the module is connected to the power supply
-  * **24V SELV:** Press ervice button **S** for more than 6 seconds.

-By this function all parameters of the module are set to default values and own ID is deleted.
-If push button I1 is pressed three times within 3 seconds (or service button S is pressed more than 2 and less than 6 seconds) module is excluded, but configuration parameters are not set to default values.

-NOTE: If the module is included with parameters 100 or 101 with values different to default and module reset is done, wait at least 30s before next inclusion.
+<p&gtWARNING: Service button S <strong&gtmust NOT be used</strong&gt when module is connected to 110-230V power supply.</p&gt <ul&gt<li&gtConnect module to power supply</li&gt <li&gtBring module within maximum 1 meter (3 feet) of the main controller</li&gt <li&gtEnable add/remove mode on main controller</li&gt <li&gt<strong&gt110V-230V power supply:</strong&gt Press push button <strong&gtI1</strong&gt five times within 3 seconds (5 times change switch state within 3 seconds) in the first 60 seconds after the module is connected to the power supply</li&gt <li&gt<strong&gt24V SELV:</strong&gt Press ervice button <strong&gtS</strong&gt for more than 6 seconds.</li&gt </ul&gt<p&gtBy this function all parameters of the module are set to default values and own ID is deleted.
+If push button I1 is pressed three times within 3 seconds (or service button S is pressed more than 2 and less than 6 seconds) module is excluded, but configuration parameters are not set to default values.</p&gt <p&gtNOTE: If the module is included with parameters 100 or 101 with values different to default and module reset is done, wait at least 30s before next inclusion.</p&gt

 ## Channels